strengejacke/sjmisc/README.md

 * `get_na` to get value codes of missing values from labelled vectors (that have an `is_na` attribute).
 * `to_na` to convert value codes of missing values from labelled vectors (that have an `is_na` attribute) into NA.
 * `fill_labels` to add missing labels to non-labelled values of partially labelled vectors.
+* S3-`summary` method to print summaries of labelled-objects.

 #### Changes to functions
 * `set_val_labels` gets alias name `set_labels`.